LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 When a predicate is called from an ``initialization/1`` directive, the argument of the ``caller/1`` property is ``:-/1``.

-Some of the properties such as line numbers are only available when the object is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
+Some properties such as line numbers are only available when the object is defined in a source file compiled with the :ref:`source_data <flag_source_data>` flag turned on.
+Moreover, line numbers are only supported in :term:`backend Prolog compilers <backend Prolog compiler>` that provide access to the start line of a read term.
+When such support is not available, the value ``-1`` is returned for the start lines.

 The properties that return the number of clauses (rules) report the clauses (rules) *textually defined in the object* for both multifile and